What Do Goldfish Eggs Look Like? 5 Essential Caring Tips

 Goldfish (Cyprinus carpio) fall into this category, meaning they can lay eggs without any involvement from a male goldfish.

-When female goldfish become stressed — due to overcrowding or poor water conditions — they may release hormones that cause them to lay typical fish eggs even if there are no males around.
+When female goldfish with eggs become stressed — due to overcrowding or poor water conditions — they may release hormones that cause them to lay typical fish eggs even if there are no males around.

 How Long Does It Take for Gold Fish Eggs to Hatch?